klausfravejle/Menu_RPI_CAR/README.md

 # Contributing
-Contributions to hcsr04sensor are welcome.
+Contributions to Rapberry-Pi-Self-driving-RC-car are always welcome.

 # Setup